Military of Mycenaean Greece: Tactics and evolution

 Mycenaean armies shared several common features with other significant Late Bronze Age powers: they were initially based on heavy infantry, which bore pikes, large shields and, in some occasions, armor.
 Later in the 13th century BC, Mycenaean warfare underwent major changes both in tactics and weaponry.
 Armed units became more uniform and flexible, while weapons became smaller and lighter.
 The spear remained the main weapon among Mycenaean warriors until the collapse of the Bronze Age, while the sword played a secondary role in combat.

 The precise role and contribution of war chariots in battlefield is a matter of dispute due to the lack of sufficient evidence.
-In general, it appears that during the first centuries (16th–14th century BC) chariots were used as a fighting vehicle while later in the 13th century BC their role was sometimes limited to a battlefield transport particularly for light chariots while heavy ones where probably use with cavalry.
-Horse-mounted warriors were also part of the Mycenaean armies, however their precise role isn't clear due to lack of archaeological data.Also during this time the phalanx began to see its first use in warfare.
+In general, it appears that during the first centuries (16th–14th century BC) chariots were used as a fighting vehicle while later in the 13th century BC their role was sometimes limited to a battlefield transport particularly for light chariots while heavy ones were probably used with cavalry.
+Horse-mounted warriors were also part of the Mycenaean armies, however their precise role isn't clear due to lack of archaeological data.
+Also during this time the phalanx began to see its first use in warfare.